CruzanCaramele/MovieTrailerWebsite/README.md

 Visit Website at [Hearty Trailers][6]

 This project includes server-side code written in [Python][1] to store a list of some of my favourite movies, including box art imagery and a movie trailer URL.
-Visitors can review the movies and watch the trailers.
+Visitors can review the movies, watch the trailers and share the webpage on facebook with their friends.

 ## Language
 - [Python][1]

-## Requirements to run program on a Local Computer
+## Requirements to run program Locally on a Computer
 1. Install python from [python's website][1]
    -version 2.7
 2. It is recommended to install a Zip tool like